 We have lots of option to choose torrent client on Linux based Raspbian, but for our purposes we selected Deluge.

 Deluge is a full-featured BitTorrent client for Linux, OS X, Unix and Windows.
 It uses libtorrent in its backend and features multiple user-interfaces including GTK+, web and console.
 It has been designed using the client-server model with a daemon process that handles all the BitTorrent activity.
 The Deluge daemon can run on headless machines with the user-interfaces being able to connect remotely from any platform.

 Deluge features a rich plugin collection; in fact, most of Deluge’s functionality is available in the form of plugins.

 We can choose the following options

-- Installing torrent client directly on Raspberry pi as desktop client
+- Installing torrent client directly on Raspberry pi as a desktop client

 - Access the Deluge client via Deluge WebUI on the same network